K-pop couple Hyuna and Dawn are engaged

 Dawn, whose real name is Kim Hyo-jong, was then with boy band Pentagon.
 He was also in the musical trio Triple H with Hyuna and Hui, another member of Pentagon.

-Hyuna and Dawn made their relationship public only in August 2018 but were expelled by their then agency Cube Entertainment a month later.
+They made their relationship public only in August 2018, but were expelled by their then agency Cube Entertainment a month later.
 However, the company retracted the decision shortly after due to a public backlash.

 K-pop music companies often impose a strict no-dating rule for their artistes to protect their image, as fans in South Korea are known not to take well to their idols dating.

-Hyuna, a former member of girl groups Wonder Girls and 4Minute, terminated her contract with Cube Entertainment in October 2018, with Dawn following suit one month later.
+Hyuna, a former member of girl groups Wonder Girls and 4Minute, terminated her contract with Cube Entertainment in October 2018, with Dawn following suit a month later.

+They joined South Korean singer Psy's label P Nation in January 2019.

-The couple have since been showing their affection publicly on social media and have also released their first duet EP, 1+1=1, in September 2021.
-Hyuna released her most recent EP, I'm Not Cool, in January 2021.
+She and Dawn have since been showing their affection publicly on social media and have also released their first duet EP, 1+1=1, in September last year.

+Hyuna released her most recent EP, I'm Not Cool, in January last year.